strategineer/personal-website/content/blog/2025-01-23/index.md

 Trying to run combat evocatively, fairly and quickly without losing player interest while trying to figure out which spells enemy spellcasters were going to cast proved to be much more challenging than I was expecting.

-In emergencies, I'd much rather roll on a random list of spells and pick a spell that might not be the perfect fit for a spellcaster to cast instead of slowing down combat to a crawl while I work my way through all the possible spells that they would choose to cast in this moment.
+In emergencies, I would much rather roll on a random list of spells and pick a spell that might not be the perfect fit for a spellcaster to cast instead of slowing down combat to a crawl while I work my way through all the spells that the spellcaster might decide to cast in this moment.

 # What were the biggest swings I'm most proud of in the campaign?

-In running my Labyrinth of the Blue Gorgon campaign, one of my goals was to try a bunch of stuff I'd never done before, to learn from the experience of failing to do all of it perfectly so I could bring that experience back to the table in my future roleplaying endeavours.
+In running my Labyrinth of the Blue Gorgon campaign, one of my goals was to try a bunch of stuff I'd never done before, to learn from the experience of failing to do all of it perfectly so I could bring that experience back to the table in my future roleplaying.

 I found myself being, more than I ever have before, comfortable with taking big swings as a GM, knowing fully well that I was increasing the risk of missing.
-I decided to take that increased risk instead of playing it safe and learning much less from the experience.
+I decided to take that increased risk instead of playing it safe and learning much less from the experience as a result.

-Here's a few of the bigger swings I made in this campaign and how they went:
+Here's a few of the bigger swings I took in this campaign and how they went:

 ## Running a high lethality survival horror-like campaign

+[...]
+WIP EDITING PASS MARKER

 I set out with this campaign to make my players fear for their characters's lives --- I wanted to make combat encounters tense and make players feel as though every combat decision they made mattered without faking numbers or going "easy" on them.